jdcantrell/kodiak/README.md

 Todo:
 - flask-user-login
-- Handle static page publishing (should we auto generate or require a publish button?) - How to indicate staleness?
 - Clicking on an image in preview should bring it up in a lightbox full screen and display the alt text.
 Users should be able to use arrows to view the new and previous images for all other images on the page.
-- ux for publish but not latest
+- fix width calculation, it needs to account for padding that occurs between images
 - Pages Index
+- Improve rst error messaging and handling
+- export theme width config values to js (for editing)
+- RSS feed (multiple, public, limited, all)
 - Public/Private/Limited
-- RSS feed (multiple, public, limited, all)
+- ux for publish but not latest
 - Don't add two new lines between consecutive .. image:: tags
-- invalid rst handling, don't save, show error, show error warning
-- export theme width config values to js (for editing)
-- fix width calculation, it needs to account for padding that occurs between images
+- make .. images:: support multiline .. image:: docinfo tags

 Done:
 - Resize thumbnails on preview page instead of using full images